dleiferives/tui/readme.md

 - Reduce dependencies on `ncurses` and retrieve information directly from the terminal or SSH connection.
 - Handle errors gracefully if they occur.

-## Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or would like to contribute code, please feel free to open an issue or create a pull request.